Posts

 Helps you prepare and equip a network to allow it to provide new services to its users

-An OSS solution essentially ensures that the technical side of the business runs smoothly.
-In Telecommunications, BSS (Business Solution Platform) and OSS (Operational Support System) should work smoothly together, as in our COS Product Suite.
+An OSS solution ensures that the business’s technical side runs smoothly.
+As in our COS Product Suite, BSS (Business Solution Platform) and OSS (Operational Support System) should work smoothly in Telecommunications.

-What is the Difference between OSS and BSS in telecommunications?
+What is the Difference between OSS and BSS in telecom?

 In telecom, both OSS and BSS are widespread terms, but what do they stand for, and what is the difference between them?